-Consider, by contrast, the situation where e_1 and e_2 are both in (0, 1).
+By contrast, suppose $e_1$ and $e_2$ are both in (0, 1).
 In this case, the optimal mechanism has a strictly interior probability of asking 1 for evidence first.
 Now the simple analysis above falls apart and a wide range of things can happen.
 This is simply because the principal now has another tool to compensate 1 for the increase in her costs.
-In addition to the kind of changes discussed above, the principal could now respond by lowering e_1 or, equivalently, lowering the probability that 1 is the first to be asked for evidence.
+In addition to the kind of changes discussed above, the principal could now respond by lowering $e_1$ or, equivalently, lowering the probability that 1 is the first to be asked for evidence.

-In this situation, the principal could, for example, lower the probability of starting with 1, which lowers e_1 and raises e_2 , lower the threshold v^ , and raise 2's relative advantage $\lambda_2 - \lambda_1$.
+In this situation, the principal could, for example, lower the probability of starting with 1, which lowers $e_1$ and raises $e_2$ , lower the threshold $v^$ , and raise 2's relative advantage $\lambda_2 - \lambda_1$ .
 The change in the e's helps 1 and hurts 2, the change in the threshold helps both, and the change in the relative advantage hurts 1 and helps 2.
-Hence by making these changes in the appropriate magnitudes, 2's utility could remain unchanged so that her incentive constraint continues to hold, while 1's utility is improved to offset the effect of the increase in c_1 .
+Hence by making these changes in the appropriate magnitudes, 2's utility could remain unchanged so that her incentive constraint continues to hold, while 1's utility is improved to offset the effect of the increase in $c_1$ .